RiotNOR/Soulslike-Death-Counter/README.md

 # Soulslike-Death-Counter
 Death counters for multiple Soulslike games.
+Supports DS1: PTD, DSR, DS2, DS3, Nioh, and Sekiro.

 Counts and writes your current character's death count to file.
 Useful for streaming in combination with reading text from file in OBS, or hell - just checking to see how many deaths you had on your current playthrough.